The following list outlines hardware that the OpenBSD project could use.

 who will pass on the message to whichever developers are in need.

 Please be very clear as to where you are located!!
 For larger items this

 General device requirements

 We try to spread these types of devices around our development community.

 - Laptops.
-These die often enough that our developers need about 2-3
+These die often enough that as a group our needier

 - Apple Mac powerpc equipment.

 - HP J6750 machines (J6700 is the second best choice).